NangoHQ/nango/README.md

 ## 🚀 Quickstart

+In less than 5 minutes, you will learn how to access & manage any API's OAuth tokens, using Github as an example.
+Ready?
+Go! ⏰

-Clone the repo and start Nango:
+First, clone and start Nango:

 ```bash
 git clone https://github.com/NangoHQ/nango.git && cd nango
 docker compose up
 ```

-Make sure you have a client ID & secret ready for the API you want to use, e.g. for GitHub [register here](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
-Use `http://localhost:3003/oauth/callback` as the callback URL.
+Make sure you have a client ID & secret ready for the API you want to use, in our case GitHub ([register here](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app), specifying `http://localhost:3003/oauth/callback` as the callback URL).

 In a new terminal window, configure a new Github integration with our CLI (outside the `nango` repo):